 Working with Migraines

-Migraine Awareness Week 2019 is running from 1st to 7th September.
+Migraine Awareness Week runs each year in September.
 According to the Migraine Trust it is “an annual campaign to draw attention to migraine, educate the public and reduce stigma.”
 A lot of that stigma comes from a lack of understanding about what migraines are and how they differ to headaches.
 In a workplace, it is (usually) possible to work at the same time as having a headache; so if your workload has increased because a colleague is off with a migraine, it’s not unusual for resentment to settle in if you think that a migraine is just a bad headache.

 It wasn’t until I experienced a migraine myself that I learnt migraines are a neurological disease, that there are many different subtypes of migraine and that they aren’t all associated with head pain.